 Birmingham is one of the few municipalities in the country with a division or department that specifically addresses issues directly impacting its youth population.
-The Mayor’s Office Division of Youth Services (DYS) strives to ensure that youth in the City of Birmingham are provided with quality, efficient and effective programs and services in eight key areas: Athletics & Recreation, Cultural Arts, Education, Faith-Based Initiatives, Family Services, Health & Wellness, Mentoring, and Workforce Development.
+The City of Birmingham Mayor’s Office Division of Youth Services (DYS) connects youth to opportunities through innovative, partnerships, programs and services to achieve success.

 In 1992, a Youth Advisory Commission was formed to address teen pregnancy, education and illiteracy, youth gang violence, drug and alcohol abuse, and unemployment problems affecting Birmingham’s youth population.
 From this Commission, Birmingham’s Division of Youth Services was created.
 DYS currently serves youth in Birmingham’s 99 neighborhoods, 23 communities, and 9 city council districts.

 Ten years later, the SECURE Youth Task Force was commissioned to develop strategies that would help to increase opportunities for self-sufficiency, employability and the overall quality of life for youth in the City of Birmingham.
 SECURE is an acronym for Support, Encourage, Counsel, Understand, Respect, and Enrich.
 Based on the strategies outlined by the Task Force, DYS developed a comprehensive, four-pronged approach to serving youth.
 In 2019, DYS added a fifth prong that addresses the needs and concerns of the community.

 PRONG II: DYS Advocates Youth Inclusion & Participation.

 PRONG III: DYS Maintains a Network Collaborative Partners.

 PRONG V: DYS Assists With Monitoring City-Funded Youth Initiatives.